joleenchong/ObsidianNotes/Classes/Object Oriented Software Engineering/03 Subtopics/Composite pattern.md

 - find and return a particular node

 Two concrete classes:
-- Leaf-node class - for objects that don't contain anything else (e.g. files)
+- Leaf-node class - for objects that don't contain anything else (e.g. files) / can't be broken down anymore
 - Composite-node class - for objects that contain leaves and other composites (e.g. directories) And 1 common [[Interface (Object)]] / abstract superclass (holds shared methods and stuff).